djui/mvp/README.md

 # Caveats

-* You need to have a iOS device backup available locally.
+* You need to have a iOS device backup available locally
 * You need to have all purchased apps downloaded
 * Some apps are listed by their latest update's "purchase" date instead of original purchase date

+# How it works

+A device backup contains a list of all currently installed app.
+All downloaded apps contain their release & purchase date.
+The script joins the list of installed apps with the release & purchase dates and sorts it.

+To my knowledge there is currently no other way (e.g. API) to retrieve a list of purchased and installed apps on an iOS device.

 # Privacy